The defunct, obsolete LORAN navigation system is being revived with enhancements to overcome the potential performance and availability risks of GNSS.

 Q: Since GNSS has totally changed our ability to determine positioning, navigation, and timing (PNT) information, why do we care about the obsolete LORAN system?
 Why do we even need an alternative?

 A: GNSS is wonderful, accurate, and now low-cost, lightweight, and small.
-But the system has some fundamental potential weaknesses, and these may make it unavailable, slightly inaccurate, or grossly in error.
+But the system has some fundamental potential weaknesses, which may make it unavailable, slightly inaccurate, or grossly in error.

 Q: How so?